What is CMAR? Construction Manager at Risk Explained

 Whether you’re a project owner, designer, or contractor, understanding the CMAR process can help you determine if it’s the right fit for your next project.
 By prioritizing communication, selecting the right construction manager, and leveraging early collaboration, you can unlock the full potential of this effective delivery method.

-FAQs About Construction Manager at Risk
+FAQs About CMAR in Construction

 The GMP provides financial certainty by capping project costs.
 If expenses exceed the agreed-upon amount, the construction manager absorbs the difference, reducing financial risk for the owner.